ViswasS/GDP_Group_02/README.md

 **Connectivity Issues**

-Some features (e.g., access to doctor portal, report syncing) require internet, limiting offline usage.
+Some features (e.g., access to the doctor portal, report syncing) require internet, limiting offline usage.

+**Data Privacy & Ethics**

+The app needs to follow healthcare data regulations like HIPAA and GDPR, which means it has to ensure strong encryption and secure storage for patient information.
+The AI engine should be trained on a variety of datasets to help minimize bias and promote fairness for all users.
+It's also important that patients have control over their data, with clear disclaimers stating that the app is meant for pre-screening purposes and not as a substitute for a proper diagnosis.